 A certificate obtained by the Company from a company secretary in practice confirmingthat none of the Directors on the Board of Directors of the Company have been debarred ordisqualified from being appointed or continuing as director of companies by the Securitiesand Exchange Board of India /Ministry of Corporate Affairs or any such statutoryauthority is enclosed as Annexure "F" to this Report.

 10. Internal Financial Controls

-The Company has policies and procedures in place for ensuring the orderly and efficientconduct of its business including adherence to the Company's policies the safeguarding ofits assets the prevention and detection of frauds anderrors the accuracy and completeness of the accounting records and the timely preparationof reliable financial information.
+The Company has internal financial controls commensurate to the size and nature of itsbusiness.
+The Company has policies and procedures in place for ensuring orderly andefficient conduct of its business and operations including adherence to the Company'spolicies the safeguarding of its assets the prevention and detection of frauds anderrors the accuracy and completeness of the accounting records and the timely preparationof reliable financial information.